Le Mal De Vivre

 The Pain of Living

-It doesn't warn you when it comes, it comes from afar.
+It doesn't warn you when it hits, it comes from afar

-The pain of living, the pain of living that you must endure, no matter what.
+The pain of living, the pain of living that you have to endure, come what may

-You can wear it over your shoulder or like a jewel in your hand
+You can wear it like a crossbody bag or like a piece of jewelry in your hand

-Like a flower in your buttonhole or just at the tip of your breast.
+Like a flower in a buttonhole or just at the tip of your breast

 It’s not necessarily misery, it’s not Valmy, it’s not Verdun

-The pain of living, the pain of living that you must endure, no matter what.
+The pain of living, the pain of living that you have to endure, come what may

 Whether you’re from Rome or America, whether you’re from London or Beijing

-Whether you're from Egypt or Africa, from the Porte Saint-Martin
+Whether you’re from Egypt or Africa, from the Saint-Martin gate

-How long it feels when you have to do it with your pain in the small of your back.
+It’s long when you have to walk it with pain in the small of your back

 They may want to understand us

-We don't want to hear them anymore, we can't, we've had enough.
+We don’t want to hear them anymore, we can’t, we can’t take it

-And all alone in the silence of a never-ending night
+And all alone in the silence of a night that never ends

-Suddenly we think of those who never returned.
+Suddenly we think of those who didn’t make it back

 The pain of living, their pain of living

-And without warning, it comes, it comes from afar.
+And without warning, it hits, it comes from afar

-It wandered from shore to shore, with a laugh on its face.
+It wandered from shore to shore, with laughter on its lips

-The joy of living, the joy of living, you must endure, your joy of living.
+The joy of living, the joy of living, you have to live, your joy of living